dmheller/gtcm_gnp_client/README.md

 under DocumentRoot.
 For example, if DocumentRoot on your system is /var/www, create /var/www/gtcm_gnp_client.

-4. Copy the phpgtcm.tar.gz file into /var/www/html/gtcm_gnp_client
+4. Copy all the files into /var/www/html/gtcm_gnp_client

-5. Extract the files using gunzip and tar -xvf
-Verify that index.php is under /var/www/gtcm_gnp_client and *.inc under ./inc subdirectory.
+5. Verify that index.php is under /var/www/gtcm_gnp_client and *.inc under ./inc subdirectory.

 6. /var/www/gtcm_gnp_client/inc has some files for the PHP-GTCM client interface.